Maeve Kyle: Biography

-Kyle briefly attended Kilkenny College where her father C.G.
-Shankey was headmaster, before attending Alexandra College and finally, Trinity College, Dublin.
-She is the granddaughter of William Thrift.
+Honours

 Kyle was awarded the Lifetime Achievement Award at the 2006 Coaching Awards in London in recognition of her work with athletes at the Ballymena and Antrim Athletics Club.
-Earlier in 2006 she was one of 10 players who were initially installed into Irish hockey's Hall of Fame.
+Earlier in 2006 she was one of 10 players who were initially installed into the Irish Hockey Hall of Fame.
 She was appointed Officer of the Order of the British Empire (OBE) in the 2008 New Year Honours.
+In the same year she was voted into the RTÉ/Irish Sports Council Hall of Fame and later elected as a life vice-president of Athletics Ireland.
+She received the honorary degree of doctor of the university from the University of Ulster in 2006.

+In March 2020, in recognition of International Women's Day An Post issued a stamp to honour Kyle.
+She was also honoured with a plaque on the house where she grew up.

+Hockey Ireland considered her "one of Ireland’s most accomplished multi-sport athletes".